GG666/Lecture/Chapter2 (C++_Class).md

 ```

 1. Constructor has no return type
-2. It can have parmeters.
+2. It can have parameters.
 3. It has the same name as the class.
 4. Constructor function is automatically called when the class object is declared.
 5. It should be public so the outside function can call it.